A method for determining Cartan geometries from the local behavior of automorphisms: Preliminaries

-When the curvature vanishes in a neighborhood of a point, then the geometry is locally equivalent to that of the Klein geometry near that point.
-In other words, when $\Omega$ vanishes on some neighborhood of an element $\mathscr{e}\in\mathscr{G}$, we can find a geometric embedding from a neighborhood $q_{{}_H}^{-1}(U)$ of the identity $e\in G$ in the Klein geometry such that $\psi(e)=\mathscr{e}$.
-When the curvature vanishes everywhere, we say that the geometry is \emph{flat}.
+The curvature of a Cartan geometry vanishes in a neighborhood of a point if and only if it is geometrically equivalent to the Klein geometry in a neighborhood of that point.
+In other words, $\Omega$ vanishes on some neighborhood of $\mathscr{e}\in\mathscr{G}$ if and only if there exists a geometric embedding from an $H$-invariant neighborhood $q_{{}_H}^{-1}(U)$ of $e\in G$ to $\mathscr{G}$ such that $\varphi(e)=\mathscr{e}$.